-FAQ 1 I have not passed eight courses after the second semester exams in Year 2.
+FAQ 1 I have not passed eight courses after the second semester exams.
 Can I take the resit exams while undertaking my MSc project work this summer?

 You will usually be required to resit the examinations in August and will not undertake the project work in the summer.
-If you are successful in meeting the progression requirements after the August 2025 reassessment diet, you will be normally be invited to return in September 2025 to undertake your MSc project work.
+If you are successful in meeting the progression requirements after the reassessment diet, you will be normally be invited to return in September to undertake your MSc project work.